KeelerBe/redux-cart/README.md

 # React Redux Cart
 This projects builds on Redux's **Shopping Cart Example.** https://github.com/reduxjs/redux/tree/master/examples/shopping-cart.
 It uses a normalized data keeping the data flat.
-It also uses local and global selectors (defined with their corresponding reducers) for computing derived data.
+It also uses local and global selectors for computing derived data.

 ## A sample user object:
 ```javascript